-May 22, 2006 - The first signs of Alzheimer’s disease and other forms of dementiadementia among older people may be physical rather than mental, new research suggests.
+May 22, 2006 - The first signs of Alzheimer’s disease and other forms ofamong older people may be physical rather than mental, new research suggests.

 The findings are a strong indicator that physical and mental performance among the elderly are interconnected, researcher Eric B. Larson, MD, tells WebMD.